pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 # Writing a Pipeline to Install Ops Manager
-This how-to-guide shows you how to write a pipeline for installing a new Ops Manager - including configuring and creating the Ops Manager VM and BOSH Director.
+This how-to-guide shows you how to write a pipeline for installing a new Ops Manager.
 If you already have an Ops Manager VM, check out [Upgrading an Existing Ops Manager][upgrade-how-to].

 {% include ".getting-started.md" %}